mimiro-io/.github/README.md

 [![CI](https://github.com/mimiro-io/repo-name/actions/workflows/ci.yaml/badge.svg)](https://github.com/mimiro-io/repo-name/actions/workflows/ci.yaml)
 ```

-### Add a custom IAM policy to your application
+### Add a custom IAM policy for your application

-If your app/service needs access to any AWS Service, for example S3, SSM Parameter store, just have all your permissions in `./ci/policies.json` file.
+If your app/service needs access to any AWS Service, for example S3, SSM Parameter store, create a `./ci/policies.json` file with the neccessary permissions.

 https://awspolicygen.s3.amazonaws.com/policygen.html can be used to create IAM polices.

-> Make sure, never mention account number in policies stored in GitHub.
-Just use `${AWS_ACCOUNT_ID}` variable.
+> Make sure to never mention account number in policies stored in GitHub.
+Just use a `${AWS_ACCOUNT_ID}` variable instead.
 This CI workflow will populate it for you while deploying.

-### example IAM policy
+#### Example IAM policy

 ```json
 {